essnet-ssi/destatis_coicop/README.md

  - tictoc version 1.2
  - data.table version 1.15.4
  - difflip (python 3.8 package - that is loaded into R)

+The scripts can be found in the brance scripts.

 Copyright (c) [2024] [Destatis]
 Licensed under the EUPL v.
 1.2 or later.
 See the LICENSE file for details.